Welcome to FASD Ireland

 Remove the risk of FASD to your baby

-No amount of alcohol is safe to drink by either parent in the six weeks before conception,
+No amount of alcohol is safe to drink by the father in the 64 days prior to conception,

 For more information visit: www.fasdireland.ie/health